 I’m a big fan of swag…for every occasion!
 During the last week of school I like to send everybody home with a little something at dismissal that goes with our theme and the activities we’ve done that day.
 I pass out student gifts like brag tags and bookmarks throughout the week.

 In keeping with our Superhero theme, on sharing kindness day, everybody goes home with Kryptonite on a stick!

 My kids flipped over these and they’re so simple to make!
 I purchased green apple rock candy sticks and added the gift tag.
 If you’d like to make them for your class the candy is available on Amazon with this (affiliate) link and you can download the gift tags for FREE!

 The end of the year is a stressful time for teachers.
-As you wind up the school year and pack up your classroom, take some time to have fun with your kids.
+As you wind down the school year and pack up your classroom, take some time to have fun with your kids.
 Give them a Superhero send-off they won’t soon forget!